Lucky 13 for defending champions LancashireOctober 19, 2014

-Clayson had finished fourth in the 100m Free at the 2014 National Age Group Championships, but managed to turn the tables on National silver medallist Julia Jaworska to take the touch in 57.73 with the Middlesex swimmer next best on 57.82.
+Clayson had finished fourth in the 100m Free at the 2014 National Age Group Championships.
+But she managed to turn the tables on National silver medallist Julia Jaworska to take the touch in 57.73 with the Middlesex swimmer next best on 57.82.

-It was one of Lancashire’s veterans who bagged the next victory for the Red Rose as Brearnna Close bagged her third 100m Butterfly victory in four years, this time as a 16-year old in the 16/17 Yrs age group.
+It was one of Lancashire’s veterans who bagged the next victory for the Red Rose.
+Brearnna Close secured her third 100m Butterfly victory in four years, this time as a 16-year old in the 16/17 Yrs age group.

 Having won National Age Group silver with a PB earlier in the year, Close was in career-best form again in Sheffield, taking maximum points on 1:00.38.